Dividend Value Builder Newsletter

 Genuine Parts Dividend

-Genuine Parts (GPC) has paid a dividend since 1948 and increased its dividend for 68 consecutive years; qualifying the company as a Dividend King, Dividend Aristocrat, and Dividend Champion.
+Genuine Parts (GPC) has paid a dividend every year since 1948 and increased it for 68 consecutive years; qualifying the company as a Dividend King, Dividend Aristocrat, and Dividend Champion.

 Long term relationships with professional automotive parts clients provide a small moat.
 GPC is able to provide outstanding value due to fast part availability, convenience of ordering and delivery, and a trusted brand.